 - Upgrade your SEO skills.
 Explore our internal knowledge base inside the program and plenty of other content on our website (in Help Center and blog).

 In this post I’ll give you as much useful content about Netpeak Spider as I can in a brief way.
-To make sure you got all the information and earn several points for Gryffindor, don’t miss a short quiz at the end.
-If you feel lucky enough today, use contents to quickly scroll to the quiz.
+To make sure you got all the information and earn several points for Gryffindor, don’t miss a short quiz after reading the tutorial.

 1. Start Crawling

 Let’s dive into the program to find out how it works.
 To start the website analysis – enter its URL into the address bar and click ‘Start’.
 The crawler will get the necessary data to create all the reports you can instantly use at work.